ilambrev/youtube-player/README.md

 - **One-Click Local Server:** A Python automated script manages the local web server setup effortlessly.
 - **Privacy First:** The Python launcher automatically triggers your default Ubuntu browser to open the site in **Private / Incognito** mode.
 - **Auto-Cleanup:** The background server process terminates automatically when you close the terminal or press `Ctrl+C`.
-- **Desktop Integration:** Launch the app instantly with a dedicated desktop shortcut and custom icon.
+- **Automated Desktop Integration:** Create a fully working desktop shortcut with a single installation command.

 ## Getting Started